Suriname: Natural and Geographic Landscape

 Suriname is located on the northeastern Atlantic coast of South America and is bordered by Guyana to the west, French Guiana to the east, and Brazil to the south.
 Its coastline with the Atlantic Ocean in the north extends approximately 386 km (239 mi).

-Suriname is South America's smallest sovereign state, at just under 165,000 sq km (64,000 sq mi).
+Suriname is South America's smallest sovereign state, just under 165,000 sq km (64,000 sq mi).
 Tropical rainforests predominantly cover the country.

 Formerly "Dutch Guiana," Suriname is a part of the region known as "The Guianas," which includes Guyana and French Guiana.

 Suriname is sometimes considered part of the "Caribbean South America" subregion, along with the other Caribbean Sea boundary nations and territories of South America: Colombia, Venezuela, Guyana, and French Guiana, because the United Nations granted them an area of the sea.

 On the other hand, because the country's official language is Dutch, Suriname is sometimes not considered a genuinely Latin American country.

 The capital city of Paramaribo is the main urban area.
 The city accounts for nearly half of the country's population and most of its urban residents.
 Most municipalities are located within the capital's metropolitan area or along the densely populated coastline.

 According to the Global Biodiversity Index, Suriname ranks 42nd in the world in terms of biodiversity, providing habitat for approximately 696 bird species, 114 amphibian species, 207 fish species, 156 mammal species, 156 reptile species, and 5,100 vascular plant species.

-At approximately 15 million ha (37 million acres), Suriname's forest cover is approximately 90%, the highest of any nation in the world.
+At approximately 15 million ha (37 million acres), Suriname's forest cover is about 90%, the highest of any nation in the world.

 Suriname has a tropical climate, and temperatures do not vary much throughout the year.
-There are two wet seasons: from December to early February and from late April to mid-August.
+However, there are two wet seasons: from December to early February and from late April to mid-August.